MariadlRosa-1224/isles-of-vielora/story/brainstorm/herBrokenEye.md

-# Her broken eye
+- # Her broken eye
+- story:: Brainstorm
+-
-- tags:: Story/BrainStorm
+-
 - "I left you alone as you asked. what right did you think yu had to come and touch what's mine"